missionpinball/mpf-docs/mechs/troughs/modern_opto.rst

    (If you have it though you definitely want to use it because it makes MPF smarter about how it handles balls that get stacked.)

-   If you don't have a "jam" switch, then just don't enter it.

 2. Add your trough eject coil
 -----------------------------